The Haunted Apartment That Changed While I Slept

 Dim corridor inside a haunted apartment that changes at midnight

-I moved into the haunted apartment because it was cheap, quiet, and close to the MRT.
+I moved into the apartment because it was cheap, quiet, and close to the MRT.
 The agent had laughed when he said some tenants called it haunted.
 He said it the way people say a place has “character.”
 I needed somewhere that didn’t ask questions.

 After the breakup, sleep came in pieces.
 I wanted walls that would hold still.
 Beige paint.
 Tired elevators.
 A noticeboard layered with old tenant names and newer staples.
 No blinking camera light in the stairwell.